Edmonds Unitarian Universalist Congregation

 Adoption of an amendment to these bylaws shall be governed by provisions of

 Article V, Section 5.

 Article XIV – Robert’s Rules of Order

 The rules contained in Robert’s Rules of Order shall govern the organization in all cases where they are applicable, and where they are not inconsistent with the bylaws or special rules of order of this organization.

 Article XV – Dissolution

-Should Edmonds Unitarian Universalist Congregation cease to function and the membership vote to disband, any assets of the church shall be transferred to the Unitarian Universalist Association for its general purposes.
+Should Edmonds Unitarian Universalist Congregation cease to function and the membership vote to disband, any and all assets shall be transferred to the Unitarian Universalist Association for its general purposes.
 Such transfer will be made in full compliance with whatever laws are applicable.